spacetelescope/jdaviz/docs/imviz/displayimages.rst

-A histogram is displayed showing the distribution of pixel values, with vertical lines representing the ``stretch_vmin`` and ``stretch_vmax`` values.
+A histogram is displayed showing the distribution of pixel values, with vertical lines representing the ``stretch_vmin`` and ``stretch_vmax`` values, and a colorbar on top.
 A stretch "curve" can be plotted under the histogram to represent how pixel values are mapped to the colorbar.
 This feature can be toggled on from the API with: